supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 After completing this lab, you'll be able to:

-- Create an Azure Site Recovery vault
+- Create an Azure Site Recovery vault.
-- Implementing Hyper-V VM protection by using Azure Site Recovery vault
+- Implement Hyper-V VM protection by using Azure Site Recovery vault.
-- Implementing Azure Backup
+- Implement Azure Backup.

 ## Exercise 1: Creating and configuring an Azure Site Recovery vault